BOLD Blueprint for Women in Advancement:

 Shanna A. Hocking

-Shanna is the author of One Bold Move a Day: Meaningful Actions to Help Women Fulfill Their Leadership and Career Potential (McGraw Hill, 2022) and her expertise has been featured in Wall Street Journal, Harvard Business Review, Fortune, Fast Company, Bloomberg Businessweek, and other major publications.
-She has appeared on ABC, NBC, and CBS affiliate stations across North America.
+Shanna’s expertise has been featured in Wall Street Journal, Harvard Business Review, Fortune, Fast Company, Bloomberg Businessweek, and she has appeared on ABC, NBC, and CBS affiliate stations across North America.

 THIS STUDY WAS CONDUCTED BY

-After reading the report, let’s chat about how you can partner with Hocking Leadership to strengthen your advancement leadership and create lasting change for women in your organization.
+After reading the report, let’s connect about how Hocking Leadership can partner with you to strengthen your advancement leaders and teams.